jhpyle/docassemble/_docs/logic.md

 ---
 {% endhighlight %}

-The interview will ask "Are you sitting down" and then it will say "Your socks do not match."
+The Steward will ask "Are you sitting down" and then it will say "Your socks do not match."
 It will not ask "What is the capital of Maine?"

-Another way to control the logic of an interview is to have a single, simple `mandatory` [`code`] block that sets the interview in motion.
+Another way to control the interview flow of a Steward is to have a single, simple `mandatory` [`code`] block that sets the interview in motion.

 For example: